sdalu/moses/README.md

 Hardware
 ========

-As I'm dealing with water and the purpose is to avoid a water damage, not to make one, I select good quality valve (~ 250€) and watermater (~ 100€), which is expensive.
-The result willl be more costy than a [Hydrelis Stop-Flow](https://www.hydrelis.fr/stop-flow.php) or a [Grohe Sense Guard](https://www.grohe.fr/fr_fr/smarthome/grohe-sense-guard/), but I won't be locked into proprietary systems, and the this type of valve instantaneously cut water.
+Dealing with water and the purpose being to avoid a water damage, not to make one, the choice has been made to select good quality valve (~ 250€) and watermeter (~ 100€), which is expensive.

-* The valve will be power by 24VDC (don't want to play with high voltage) and work as normaly open (NO) as we only want it to be powered when it need to emergently stop water
+The result willl be more costy than a [Hydrelis Stop-Flow](https://www.hydrelis.fr/stop-flow.php) or a [Grohe Sense Guard](https://www.grohe.fr/fr_fr/smarthome/grohe-sense-guard/), but you won't be locked into proprietary systems.

-(which hopfully should be never, and so less heat, less current consumption, less stress on the solenoid).
+* The valve will be power by 24VDC (don't want to play with high voltage) and work as normaly open (NO) as we only want it to be powered when it need to emergently stop water (which hopfully should be never, and so less heat, less current consumption, less stress on the solenoid).
 * The watermeter will be certified MID R400, U0D0 for good accuracie and easy installation, and will communicate with m-bus or pulse counting
-* Control will be performed with a Raspberry PI (it should be also possible to aim at a microcontroller instead).
+* Control will be performed with a Raspberry PI (would be interesting to do it with a micro-controller instead). possible to aim at a microcontroller instead).
 * Optional backup with a battery.
 Especially useful if doing pulse counting, as we don't want to miss pulses due to Raspberry PI being off-line.

 ## Shopping list
 1. [Raspberry PI Zero WH](https://thepihut.com/products/raspberry-pi-zero-wh-with-pre-soldered-header)